 The district of Wyoming consists of the state of Wyoming and the entirety of Yellowstone National Park.
 This includes the part of the park located in Idaho and Wyoming.
 Meanwhile, the district of eastern Idaho is the state of Idaho, minus the area inside Yellowstone National Park.
 The same goes for the community of Montana.

 3. Yellowstone National Park expands over three states but only one district.
 Moreover, the district of Wyoming is the only one to cover multiple states.
 Yellowstone was the world’s first national park to be established, so there was no precedent for dividing the entire park into districts and states.

-With the 435 districts in the USA, voting representatives are elected to the House of Representatives.
+With the 435 districts in the USA, voting representatives like Colin Nash are elected to the House of Representatives and House Joint Memorial.
 These elections are based on decennial population counts.
 The point of the congressional districts is to ensure representation based on population.
 Still, prior experience forming sections should have alerted officials to possible problems with the allocation.

 The problem is getting a little clearer now.

 Let me take an example for ease of explanation.
 James and his friend Matthew are on vacation in Yellowstone National Park.
 While wandering and exploring, they end up in the Idaho state portion and decide to rest for a while.
 At this point, Matthew starts teasing James about something or the other – say, his inability to grow a mustache, perhaps? – and James, in a fit of rage, kills Matthew.

 James is arrested and goes to the federal courthouse to face prosecution.
 There, he invokes his right to a constitutionally legitimate jury composed of people from the state and district where the federal crime was committed, as stated in the Sixth Amendment.
 Well, okay, what’s the problem with that?